Everything We Know About the Disappearance and Alleged Murder of Jamal Khashoggi

 Saudi Arabia’s Well-Earned Reputation

-One thing many analysts who cover foreign affairs and the Middle East seemed to universally agree on, following the allegation that Khashoggi was murdered, was that they wouldn’t be at all surprised if the Saudis did orchestrate the journalist’s execution.
+One thing many analysts who cover foreign affairs and the Middle East seem to universally agree on is that they wouldn’t be at all surprised if the Saudis did orchestrate the journalist’s execution.
 The regime has a longstanding reputation for crushing dissent both in and outside its borders, and it’s gotten even worse under Crown Prince Mohammed bin Salman.

 In recent years, the Saudi regime has repeatedly demonstrated a lack of restraint when it comes to its foreign and domestic policy.
-MBS may have savvily convinced many leaders and pundits that he is a West-friendly reformer on social issues and the Saudi economy, but he has embraced increasingly aggressive and brutal tactics when going after his perceived enemies.
+MBS may have savvily convinced many leaders and pundits that he is a Western-friendly reformer on social issues and the Saudi economy, but he has embraced increasingly aggressive and brutal tactics when going after his perceived enemies.
 He has already undertaken a stunning power grab in the Kingdom, rounding up and imprisoning political rivals and fleecing Saudi businessmen under the guise of an anti-corruption campaign.
 And under MBS, Saudi Arabia has become a new and notable hostile player on the world stage as it has worked to gain more control over the Middle East.

 Saudi Arabia is currently waging a brutal and bloody proxy war in Yemen — fought with U.S. supplied weapons — which has devastated the already reeling country and resulted in the deaths of countless civilians.
-The Saudis tried to dominate their Gulf rival Qatar last year by leading a multination economic blockade of the country under a far fetched pretense.
+The Saudis tried to dominate their Gulf rival Qatar last year by leading a multination economic blockade of the country under a far-fetched pretense.
 The Saudi government has also kidnapped and robbed the prime minister of Lebanon, hysterically tried to cut off all relations with Canada after it criticized the regime for arresting a prominent Saudi women’s rights activist, and initiated a crackdown on political freedoms and dissent within its borders.
 In addition, the country’s government already held one of the world’s most dismal records when it comes to respecting human rights, has kidnapped and repatriated other dissidents in the past, and employs torture, long-term imprisonment, and even capital punishment in its persecution of political activists.

-The Saudi’s brazenness has grown dramatically following the election of Trump — an autocrat-admirer who always swoons at demonstrations of strength, and who last year effectively told Saudi Arabia’s King Salman, MBS’s father and chief backer, that he considers him the leader of the Muslim world.
+The Saudi’s brazenness has increased following the election of Trump — an autocrat-admirer who always swoons at demonstrations of strength, and who last year effectively told Saudi Arabia’s King Salman, MBS’s father and chief backer, that he considers him the leader of the Muslim world.
 Previous administrations — particularly President Obama’s — have tried to at least somewhat contain Saudi aggression — though none have stopped supporting and enabling the regime with arms sales.
-But Trump doesn’t just look the other way, he and advisors, like son-in-law Jared Kushner, a personal friend of the crown prince, demonstrate not just alliance but allegiance to the regime, and cheerlead the royal family’s various power moves.
+But Trump doesn’t just look the other way — he and advisors, like son-in-law Jared Kushner, who is a personal friend of the crown prince, are cheerleaders for the royal family’s power moves.
 The Trump administration also considers the Kingdom a crucial part of the administration’s efforts to confront Iran, suppress Palestinian self-determination, and institutionalize U.S. Islamaphobia.

-The last few years have seen what happens when Saudi Arabia no longer feels it has to ask the U.S. for permission to do anything, and so it would make sense that MBS could also now believe he could get away with executing a high-profile Washington Post-employed journalist within the borders of a NATO member country.
+The last two years have seen what happens when Saudi Arabia no longer feels it has to ask the U.S. for permission to do anything.
+So it would make sense that MBS could also now believe he could get away with executing a high-profile Washington Post-employed journalist within the borders of a NATO member country.